Arsenal21/simple-wp-shopping-cart/wordpress-paypal-shopping-cart/readme.txt

 == Changelog ==

+= WIP =
+- Added a 'digital' parameter in the shortcode to specify a digital product.

 = 5.0.0 =
 - Added the New PayPal Commerce Platform Checkout option.
 You can enable it from the settings menu of the plugin.
 - Added a feature to enable Terms and conditions in the shopping cart.